Kansas astronaut says his small town foundation launched his career

-An astronaut from Kansas, now on board the International Space Station, gave some great advice today to kids who have big dreams, too!
+WICHITA, Kan.
+(KSNW) – An astronaut from Kansas, now on board the International Space Station, gave some great advice Wednesday to kids who have big dreams, too!

 Hague talked about his mission and why growing up here in Kansas prepared him for it.